 Proper lubrication gear of box is extremely important.
 The transmission gears operate in a bath of lubricant.
 The gearbox should always remain filled with lubricant.
 It prevents metal-to-metal contact which would generate so much heat that the gear teeth would be burned away.
-It lubricates bearing of the gearbox.
+It lubricates the bearing of the gearbox.

 Different designs of the gearboxes have different requirements.
 Some car makers recommend engine oils for gearboxes, with overdrive.
 Synchromesh gearbox and some overdrive units require fluid gear oil of SAE 80 or 90 viscosity.

 Expect during very cold weather, different, viscosity lubricants are no longer recommended for the gearbox at different seasons of the year.
 The lubricant level in the gearbox should be inspected every 1000 miles and filled if necessary.
-If the lubricants have become contaminated, the gearbox should be drained, flushed and refilled with fresh lubricant.
+If the lubricants have become contaminated, the gearbox should be drained, flushed, and refilled with fresh lubricant.